-Because the FDA did not come up with regulations for the dietary supplement industry after 1994, there were no regulations to prevent the marketing of formulations containing wrong ingredients, heavy metals, glass or pesticides.
+Because the FDA did not come up with enforcement rules for supplement makers after 1994, there was no oversight to prevent the marketing of formulations containing wrong ingredients, heavy metals, glass or pesticides.
 Some products were marketed without any active ingredient, period, much less a different amount than listed on its label.

 It’s a known fact that a high percentage of dietary supplement raw materials originate in China, a country openly criticized from many U.S. and worldwide quarters for lack of safety and health controls.

 For these reasons, the dietary supplement industry has been the target of widespread criticism for selling products with contaminated and undeclared ingredients, or with sub-potency.
 This includes products available for rheumatoid arthritis pain relief.
 The media has characterized the industry as being largely unregulated and allowing unscrupulous companies to flourish.